yuanyajie/git_cheatsheet/adding_newfile.md

-# Adding file and commit changes
+# Adding files and commit changes

 -   Adding a new file or stage some change: